bogie-clj/bogie-clj.github.io/_includes/legal/code-of-conduct.md

 We do not tolerate harassment of participants in any form.
 Personal attacks, hate speech, trolling, baiting, spamming, any intentional form of discrimination, unwelcome sexual attention or imagery, deliberate intimidation, physical threats, stalking or any other kind of bad behaviour will be dealt with decisively.

-Offenders will be temporarily or permanently banned from communicating through Passbolt's systems and events or otherwise penalised.
-These rules may be enforced at the discretion of Passbolt staff by removing issues, comments, blocking or reporting accounts and banning from online or public meetings.
+Offenders will be temporarily or permanently banned from communicating through Molecule's systems and events or otherwise penalised.
+These rules may be enforced at the discretion of Molecule governance board by removing issues, comments, blocking or reporting accounts and banning from online or public meetings.

 ## Interaction principles